1. OVERVIEW OF RHYTHM

 The fact is that it is perfectly fine to dance on one or on two.
 It is up to what the dancer prefers.
 In both cases, the dancer is stepping on three of the five clave strokes.
 What is essential for a Salsa dancer is to keep the tempo of the music by consistently taking three steps in four beats of music---whether dancing on one or on two.
 This is really the most fundamental and important dimension of rhythm and timing as it applies to dance.

 Note that as a tool to help people practice their timing, the Rhythm and Timing CD that Barb produced is now on this website.
 It has two dance instructors voicing the quick and slow steps over music.
 This enables people to practice with guidance which is also helpful.
-But nothing beats a dance class or Rhythm workshop, either of which can be arranged with Barb (Barb@DanceInTime.com).
+For questions on this topic, contact Barb@DanceInTime.com.